CharlesMartinUK/ExhibitionCurator/README.md

-# Website to view artworks using Web API
+# Website to view artworks using various Web APIs

-User can search online art gallery API and results are displayed in progressive layout.
+User can search online art galleries and results are displayed.

 Works can be added to session based gallery and viewed on gallery page.